 The Planning Team has determined that application for funding announcements (AFA's) will be the mechanism utilized to announce, solicit and award funding to support the development of treatment supervision coordination and services availability in the regions/counties identified.
 All AFA's will provide an overview of the West Virginia Justice Reinvestment Legislation and Implementation Plan outlining specific requirements for those applying for funding including an emphasis on key partnerships and service system components that will be essential to project success.
 AFA technical assistance will include an emphasis on training and data reporting requirements, an overview of the scope and type of clinical and support services, as well as utilization of recovery/transitional housing.
 Increased capacity development will support the existence of a full continuum of behavioral health services for the target population in order to promote successful outcomes.
-Table 5 includes individual services are defined based on the Substance Abuse Mental Health Services Administration (SAMHSA) guidance and credentials listed are required for certification and aligned with Medicaid reimbursement policies.
+Table 5 includes individual services that have been selected as part of a comprehensive funding announcement.
+These services are defined based on the Substance Abuse Mental Health Services Administration (SAMHSA) guidance and credentials listed are required for certification and aligned with Medicaid reimbursement policies.